 When we assess students we compare their progress / grades with what we would expect of them.
 Intervention is the name we give for the range of measures we might take to work with students to increase their chances of meeting their estimated grade.
 This might include repeating a piece of work to make sure it matches a student’s potential; additional sessions after academy; meeting with the Head of Department or class teacher among many other possible support measures.

-No jewellery is permitted at Nunthorpe other than a simple pair of gold or silver stud earrings.
-If an jewellery is confiscated by a member of staff, it can only then be collected by a parent or a carer from the academy’s main reception.
+No jewellery is permitted at Nunthorpe other than a small simple pair of gold or silver stud earrings.
+If any jewellery is confiscated by a member of staff, it can only then be collected by a parent or a carer from the academy’s main reception.
 Confiscated items will never be returned to students under any circumstances.
 Please see the academy policies section for full details of our Uniform Policy.

 Key Stage 3 refers to students following National Curriculum Subjects prior to the onset of GCSE / BTEC.